gatlee21/TheMatrixGPT/README.md

 Welcome to MatrixGPT, a project striving to implement the innovative concepts presented in the <a href="https://arxiv.org/pdf/2304.03442.pdf">research paper</a> by Stanford University and Google Research.

 This repo only contains a portion of those concepts:
-* A simple grass park for the AI agents to freely move around in
+* A minimalist grass park environment for AI agents to navigate with ease
-* 2 OpenAI connected agents that contain memories and can engage in conversation
+* A pair of OpenAI-integrated agents equipped with memory and conversational capabilities
-* Agents have the ability to generate reflections but it is currently not enabled in this instance
+* Although the agents possess the functionality to generate reflections, this feature is currently disabled in this specific instance.

 👁 View the <a href="https://gatlee21.github.io/thematrixgpt-guide/">project proposal</a> 👁